Department of Archaeology

 Click here to see larger map

 The mound of Kilise Tepe dominates the valley of the River Göksu (Classical Calycadnus) as it prepares to cut through the southernmost ridge of the Taurus mountains on its way to the Mediterranean at Silifke, about 45 km to the south-east.
 From its location it offers a prime opportunity to monitor the changing relationship between the Anatolian interior and the coast at different times.
 When the site was threatened by a hydro-electric barrage downstream a team from Cambridge mounted a five year rescue project jointly with the local museum at Silifke in the 1990's, and the results were finally published in 2007 (click here for information on the initial project).
 In the same year a second five-year project was launched jointly from Cambridge and Newcastle Universities.
-We have now completed three excavation field seasons, in 2007, 2008 and 2009 and some of the salient results for the pre-Classical period are described on this website.
+This phase came to an end in summer 2012, after four excavation seasons, in 2007-2009 and 2011, and a study season in 2010, and the site has now been back-filled to protect the exposed architecture from environmental decay and human interference.
+The full report on this second phase of the project is now actively in preparation.
+Some of the salient results for the pre-Classical period are described on this website.

 The monograph of "Excavations at Kilise Tepe, 1994-98" is available from the McDonald Institute.